svaxyyy/discord.py-transcript/README.md

 2. fill out the bot_config.json file in the database folder
 3. invite the bot to your server

-# Important Note!: Make sure to install the attached file and open it in you browser or something else.
+# Important Note!: Make sure to install the attached transcript file and open it in you browser or something else.

 How the transcript looks like: